Episodes (TV series)

-Episodes is a sitcom created by David Crane and Jeffrey Klarik and produced by Hat Trick Productions.
-It premiered on Showtime in the United States on January 9, 2011 and on BBC Two in the United Kingdom on January 10, 2011.
+Episodes is a television sitcom created by David Crane and Jeffrey Klarik and produced by Hat Trick Productions.
+It premiered on Showtime in the United States on 9 January 2011 and on BBC Two in the United Kingdom on 10 January 2011.
 The show is about a British husband-and-wife comedy writing team who travel to Hollywood to remake their successful British TV series, with unexpected results.
 It stars Matt LeBlanc portraying a satirical version of himself.
 LeBlanc made his regular return to television for the first time since he was on NBC's Joey.

-On June 10, 2015, it was announced that Showtime had renewed Episodes for a fifth season, which was due to begin filming in London in 2016.
-On April 11, 2016, Season 5 was confirmed to be the show's last; it consists of seven episodes and premiered on August 20, 2017.
-The series finale, Season 5's "Episode Seven", aired on October 8, 2017.
+On 10 June 2015, it was announced that Showtime had renewed Episodes for a fifth season, which was due to begin filming in London in 2016.
+On 11 April 2016, the fifth season was confirmed to be the series' last; it consists of seven episodes and premiered on 20 August 2017.
+The series finale, "Episode Seven", aired on 8 October 2017.

-Episodes has received positive reviews by critics, with specific praise being given to the performances of stars Stephen Mangan, Tamsin Greig, and Matt LeBlanc.
-For his performance in the series, Matt LeBlanc won a Golden Globe Award for Best Actor – Television Series Musical or Comedy and has been nominated for four Primetime Emmy Awards.
+Episodes has received positive reviews from critics, with specific praise being given to the performances of stars Stephen Mangan, Tamsin Greig, and LeBlanc.
+For his performance in the series, LeBlanc won a Golden Globe Award for Best Actor – Television Series Musical or Comedy and has been nominated for four Primetime Emmy Awards.

-Premise

-After married couple Sean (Stephen Mangan) and Beverly (Tamsin Greig) Lincoln win yet another BAFTA Award for their successful British sitcom, Lyman's Boys, they are persuaded to move to Hollywood and remake their series for an American audience.
-Unfortunately, the network starts to make changes (including the title, now Pucks!), and pressures the couple into casting Matt LeBlanc in the lead role, a part that Matt is largely unsuited for.

-Sean becomes friends with Matt, while Beverly is less impressed.
-Continuing changes to the scripts threaten to damage the show and other pressures result in difficulties in Sean and Beverly's marriage.